netbiolab/scHumanNet/README.md

 data <- Seurat::as.SingleCellExperiment(seurat.object)
 ```

-prior to scHumanNet construction, reduce data and use the ace class from
+Prior to scHumanNet construction, reduce data and use the ace class from
-the ACTIONet package
+the ACTIONet package.

 ``` r
 ace <- reduce.ace(data)
 ```

 The column `CellType` of the metadata here indicates the column where
-each barcode is annotated from the user’s preferred choice of methods
+each barcode is annotated from the user’s preferred choice of methods.

 ``` r
 ace[['Labels']] <- meta$CellType
 ```

 Load HumanNetv3 interactome and retrieve cell-type specific interactions.
-Command `data('HNv3_XC_LLS')` loads the interactome as an igraph object named `graph.hn3`
+Command `data('HNv3_XC_LLS')` loads the interactome as an igraph object named `graph.hn3`.
 ``` r
 data('HNv3_XC_LLS')
 ace <- compute.cluster.feature.specificity(ace, ace$Labels, "celltype_specificity_scores")